EudyContreras/Chartastic/features.md

    - [ ] The bars should be able to be grouped or clusterd by a desired key value
    - [ ] The bar cluster should support parallel and sequential group animations

+* **Y Axis**

+   - [x] The y axis should be able to show a desired number of value/label points
+   - [x] The y axis should be able to feature any desired font of any style, size and color
+   - [x] The y axis module visiblility should be able to be toggled
+   - [x] The y axis labels should support left and right paddings
+   - [x] The y axis labels should support ticks of any desired color, thickness and lenght
+   - [x] The y axis labels should be able to support any type of value (integers, doubles, etc)
+   - [x] The y axis labels should support preffix and suffix appenditures to the values
+   - [x] The y axis labels should be properly rounded based on magnitude
+   - [ ] The y axis labels should minor ticks
+   - [x]